 It can be difficult as a small, local business owner, to figure out where best to utilize your limited resources (time/money/energy/creativity) to promote your business.
 It can also be stressful.
-In the past, the yellow pages was the go-to option.
-It was a few hundred dollars a month for a large ad, but everyone had one at home and several at work.
+In the past, the Yellow Pages was the go-to option.
+It cost a few hundred dollars to run a large ad for a month, but everyone had one at home and several at work.
 You only had to think about it once a year.
-It was easy, and it worked.
 But times have changed and they’ve changed quickly.
-To illustrate this point, one of our clients who tracks how all their new customers find them went from having ~20 new customers/month who heard of them through a yellow pages ad in 2007 to only ~1/month in 2013.
-Small businesses are now scrambling to try and figure out social media – which is hard because BIG BUSINESSES have been at it for a while and thanks to Facebook and Twitter’s strategies to keep their sites free for individual users -it’s going to cost you to have an online presence.
+To illustrate this point, one of our clients who tracks how all their new customers find them went from having ~20 new customers/month who heard of them through a Yellow Pages ad in 2007 to only ~1/month in 2013 (they quickly dropped the expensive Yellow Pages ad after that).
+Small businesses are now scrambling to figure out social media strategies, which is hard because big businesses have been at it for a while and benefit greatly from Facebook and Twitter’s strategies to keep their sites free for individual users – they can spend the savings on paying a social media team.
+At this point, in order to stay effective, it’s going to cost you to have an effective online presence.
 This is why I believe that whatever social media outlets you choose to use, the corner stone of your online presence needs to be a website.

 Self-Host (pay) Sites v.
 Free Hosted Sites

 The easiest way for me to explain the difference is: